mrjxtr/mrjxtr/README.md

 <summary>👀 view goals </summary>

-- **💼 Build a Data Analytics Consultation Service:** Offering personalized insights and data-driven solutions on Upwork.
+- **💼 Build a Data Analytics / AI Data Science Consultation Service:** Offering personalized insights and data-driven solutions on Upwork.
 - **📈 Become a Data Analyst and Evolve into a Data Scientist:** Focus on mastering AI, machine learning, data modeling, and predictive analysis to solve complex business problems and drive strategic decision-making.

 </details>